MaeveOfFae/romance-realism/README.md

 - Added a read-only developer overlay (toggle in dev runner settings).
 - Added unit tests and a `yarn test` script (Node `node:test`, compiled to `.test-dist/`).

-All heuristics are intentionally lightweight regex/heuristic-based and organized for easy unit testing and iterative refinement.
+All heuristics are intentionally lightweight regex/heuristic-based, emit weighted signals, and are organized for easy unit testing and iterative refinement.

 ## Testing & QA